Abheeshta-P/AnonSpil/README.md

-# 📨 Anon Spil
+<h1 align="center"> 📨 Anon Spil </h1>

-Welcome to the **Anonymous Message Sender** project!
+Welcome to the **AnonSpil** project!
 This web application allows users to send anonymous messages via a webhook.
 It's a fun and interactive way to share thoughts or ask questions anonymously.

 ## 🌟 Features